PepiPetrov/Bookland/README.md

 You can search by three criteria: title, author and year of publishing.
 Forms for entering keyword are seperated in tabs.

+## Backend

+Run it by going to folder 'backend' and running the command 'npm start'